nopSolutions/nopCommerce-Docs/en/getting-started/configure-taxes/tax-providers/manual.md

 ![Product](_static/manual/product.jpg)

 > [!NOTE]
 >
 > This section shows only pre-created tax categories.
-Read how to create new categories below: [configure tax categories](#configure-tax-categories).
+Click the **Manage tax categories** button to edit tax categories or read how to manage tax categories here: [configure tax categories](#configure-tax-categories).

 ## By country

 Choose **By country** configuration using the switcher in the top of the page.

 ![By country](_static/manual/tax-by-country.png)